top of page

 to the academic side of school.
 Our small group activities highlight pre-reading and pre-math skills.

-Virtual Tour of the 4's Classroom
+Virtual Tour of the Pre-K 4's Classroom

 Curriculum